 SolarWinds’ Patrick Hubbard looks forward to the year ahead for government IT professionals, and how DevOps culture could change the landscape

 If there is one thing government organisations are used to, it’s change.
-From central government to local government and healthcare, budgets, technology, and policies are constantly changing.
-It is therefore no surprise that the IT professional’s role within government is constantly evolving.
+From the central government to local government and healthcare, budgets, technology, and policies are constantly changing.
+It is, therefore, no surprise that the IT professional’s role within government is constantly evolving.

 A general, holistic approach to government IT

 Unlike in the past, when having a specialist was critical to a well-rounded IT team, the ability to learn new IT concepts and skills on a general level is now much more vital.
 This is particularly important within government IT, where resources and budgets may be stretched.
 The ability to have a holistic understanding of the IT infrastructure and make quick and informed decisions is crucial over the next year and beyond.

 2017 is likely to bring new machine-based technologies and the continued adoption of DevOps, which encourages collaboration between siloed IT departments.

 Therefore, government IT professionals need to expand their viewpoints to focus on tools and methodologies they may not be immediately familiar with to prepare for and manage next-generation data centres.

 As predicted, this year will bring new machine-based technologies that are going to become better and more sophisticated over time.
 Before technology, such as bots and artificial intelligence, is leveraged, new management and monitoring processes will need to be introduced to government organisations.